Existence of God: Other arguments

-Arguments against the existence of God or gods
+Arguments against the existence of God

-The arguments below aim to show that a god or set of gods does not exist—by showing a creator is unnecessary or contradictory, at odds with known scientific or historical facts, or that there is insufficient proof that a god does exist.
+The arguments below aim to show that God does not exist—by showing a creator is unnecessary or contradictory, at odds with known scientific or historical facts, or that there is insufficient proof that God exists.

 Logical arguments

-The following arguments deduce, mostly through self-contradiction, the non-existence of a God as "the Creator".
+The following arguments deduce, mostly through self-contradiction, the non-existence of God as "the Creator".